The localized slice spectral sequence, norms of Real bordism, and the Segal conjecture: Equivariant stable homotopy theory

 As the geometric fixed points functor $\Phi^H\colon \Sp^{\infty}_G \to \Sp^{\infty}_{G/H}$ is the composition of smashing with a space and taking fixed points, it preserves all homotopy colimits as well.

 This property implies that $\Phi^H$ must possess a right adjoint, which was constructed in \cite[Definition 4.1]{Hill:Slice} as the \emph{pullback functor}

 where $p^*$ is the functor induced by the projection $p\colon G \to G/H$, as defined in the previous subsection.
 For the adjointness see \cite[Proposition 4.4]{Hill:Slice}, at least on the level of homotopy categories.
-Several pleasant properties of $P^*_{G/H}$ are shown in \cite[Section 4.1]{Hill:Slice}, in particular that $P^*_{G/H}$ defines a fully-faithful embedding of $G/H$-spectra into $G$-spectra (with image agreeing with that of $\sm \EF[H])$.
+Several pleasant properties of $P^*_{G/H}$ are shown in \cite[Section 4.1]{Hill:Slice}, in particular that $P^*_{G/H}$ defines a fully-faithful embedding of $G/H$-spectra into $G$-spectra (with image agreeing with that of $- \sm \EF[H])$.
 Equivalently, the unit map $\mathrm{id} \to \Phi^HP^*_{G/H}$ is an equivalence.
 This also implies that $P^*_{G/H}$ is (strong) symmetric monoidal (since the image of $P^*_{G/H}$ is closed under $\sm$).
+Moreover, it follows that $P^*_{G/H}\Phi^H$ is equivalent to $- \sm \EF[H]$.

 We furthermore note: \begin{lem} For every $G/H$-spectrum $X$, every $H\subset K \subset G$ and every $V \in RO(G/H)$, there is a canonical isomorphism

 Here we view $V$ also as an element of $RO(G)$ by pullback along $G\to G/H$. \end{lem} \begin{proof} Essentially by definition, $\pi_V^K(P^*_{G/H}X) \cong [\Sigma^VG/K_+, P^*_{G/H}X]^G$.
 By the containment $H\subset K$, all points in $G/K$ are $H$-fixed and moreover $V^H =V$.
 Hence we get $\Phi^H \Sigma^VG/K_+ \simeq \Sigma^V(G/H)/(K/H)_+$.
 By the adjointness of $\Phi^H$ and $P^*_{G/H}$ we thus obtain the result. \end{proof}